wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

 18.13
 =====

-* The Python version for wazo-auth and wazo-dird plugins has been updated to python 3.
-If you have created a custom wazo-auth and/or wazo-dird plugin, you must update it if necessary.
+* The following daemons have been updated to Python 3.
+If you have written or installed a custom plugin for those daemons, you must ensure that the plugins are compatible with Python 3.

+  * wazo-auth
+  * wazo-dird

 Consult the `18.13 Roadmap <https://projects.wazo.community/versions/285>`_ for more information.